skmp/reicast.com/_posts/2019-05-30-lets-create-a-healthy-community.md

 TwinAphex, a person some people refer to as "the dictator of libretro" loves to mess, fork and take over projects and is suspected of running smudge campaigns against people he doesn't like.

-He is generally highly poisonous both to his projects (libretro/retroarch) and others (reicast one of them, dolpin another, etc).
+He is generally highly poisonous both to his projects (libretro/retroarch) and others (reicast one of them, dolphin another, etc).
 Some libretro devs have already been banned from the libretro discord for speaking their mind openly.
 He often censors/edits his comments, and then blames others for the drama that comes...
 (For reference see from earlier today: https://pastebin.com/WrhzTRHi)

 Some recent developments triggered this wave of drama.